opentripplanner/OpenTripPlanner/docs/UpdaterConfig.md

 This section covers all options that can be set in the *router-config.json* in the [updaters](RouterConfiguration.md) section.

-Real-time data are those that are added to OTP not during the graph build phase but during runtime.
+Real-time data are those that are not added to OTP during the graph build phase but during runtime.

 Real-time data sources are configured in the `updaters` section is an array of JSON objects, each of which has a `type` field and other configuration fields specific to that type.
-Common to all updater entries that connect to a network resource is the `url` field.

 ## GTFS-Realtime